Balaje/Summation-by-parts/README.md

   - Right: $c_2(r) = [1, r]$
   - Top: $c_3(q) = [q, 1]$ (interface)

 Here we add a curved boundary on the top and bottom, keeping the interface a straight line.
 This is intened to check if the interface implementation of the traction is correct.
-Following is the sparsity pattern of the surface Jacobian on the interface
+Following are the sparsity pattern of the surface Jacobian on the interface.

 ![](./Images/2-layer/Eg2/sparsity_layer_1.png) | ![](./Images/2-layer/Eg2/sparsity_layer_2.png) |
 --- | --- |

-Following are the results and the convergence rates:
+The surface Jacobian arises in the traction term due to the transfinite interpolation.
+Following are the results and the convergence rates for Example 2.

 Computational domain | Convergence Rates |
 --- | --- |